tks18/gadgets-dopetrope/pages/cookie-policy.md

 _Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by website owners in order to make their websites work, or to work, or to work more efficiently, as well as to provide reporting Information._

-_Cookies set by the Website owner (in this case, Read Write Tech.) are called "**First party Cookies**".
+_Cookies set by the Website owner (in this case, Gadgets by Dopetrope.) are called "**First party Cookies**".
 Cookies Set by parties other than the website owner are called "**third party cookies**".
 Third Party Cookies enable third party features or functionality to be provided on or thorough the website (e.g. like advertising, Interactive Content and analytics).
 The Parties that set up these third party cookies can recognize your computer both when it visits the website in question and also when it visits certain other websites._

 ### Why Do We Use Cookies?